sayedrasheed/tradebot-rs/README.md

 # TradeBot
 TradeBot is a distributed, service-oriented automated trading application built in Rust.
 It enables the automation of trading strategies using both real-time and historical market data.
-For real-time data, TradeBot integrates with NinjaTrader to receive market updates and execute orders.
-Historical data can be sourced from local files or AWS S3, stored in Parquet format.
+For real-time data, TradeBot currently integrates with NinjaTrader to receive market updates and execute orders, with integration for Interactive Brokers currently in progress.
+For backtesting, historical data can be sourced from local files or AWS S3, stored in Parquet format.

 The platform supports backtesting strategies with historical data and seamlessly integrates Rust, C++ and Python trading strategies through a predefined interface that all algorithms follow.
 Additionally, TradeBot generates detailed profit and loss reports to assess strategy performance and logs all active strategies in binary format for future analysis.